 In conventional medicine, there is no single and effective treatment for it.
 It usually requires a combination of drugs and lifestyle changes.

-Common treatment usually includes cognitive behavioral or interpersonal therapy and/or antidepressant medications.
+Common treatment usually includes cognitive-behavioral or interpersonal therapy and/or antidepressant medication.

 Some types of conventional treatments, such as specific pharmaceuticals, do not seem to have a satisfactory impact on all individuals, especially children.

-And that is the main reason why people are turning to alternatives, like marijuana.
+And that is the main reason why people are turning to alternatives and a more holistic approach overall.

 Although marijuana is not the go-to treatment for depression today, throughout the history and up to the 17th century it was actually commonly used as an antidepressant.

 To be precise, English clergyman Robert Burton, recommended marijuana for curing depression in his book “The Anatomy of Melancholy”.

 As a society, we advanced quite a bit from the 1600’s, but when it comes to this particular topic it feels like we’re still far behind driving carriages and bathing once per year.

 Yes, there are many people who use cannabis for medicinal purposes, but the large majority of those 300 million depressed people do not live in an area where medical cannabis is legal.

 And still, self-medicating with cannabis is not an easy route these days, as the punishments in some countries go to the extremes.